EddyLuten/bhreia.com/docs/campaigns/sessions/session-13.md

 ## Synopsis

+The game began with a battle.

 Before the juvenile blue dragon could attack, Pasha cast a spell on it, blinding the creature.
 Gadot and Wolf both missed their first shots.
 Sah-Sauj cast Shield on Pasha, Wolf, and themselves, preparing for damage.
 The dragon opened its maw and blasted Pasha with pure blue lightning, but he shrugged most of it off, being resistant to that type of damage.
 Tiran pulled out his gun and critically shot the dragon with a powerful shot.
 Meanwhile, Pasha made his way to Agorius, who lay unconscious by the side of the road.
 His eyes were closed, but Pasha couldn't quite make out what was wrong with him.
 However, when he touched Agorius, his skin didn't quite feel the way it should have.

-Gadot missed another one of his shortbow shots, but Wolf was able to hit the dragon with a crossbow bolt.
+Gadot missed another one of his short-bow shots, but Wolf was able to hit the dragon with a crossbow bolt.
 The creature looked surprised at the amount of resistance it received, especially when Sah-Sauj cast Bane on it right afterwards.
 It seemed frustrated, and when Sah-Sauj taunted it out loud, it attacked them, but missed both of his attacks.
-Pasha and Gadot both miss their attacks, but Wolf once more was able to connect his shot, sendign a fountain of blood gushing from the creature's neck.
+Pasha and Gadot both miss their attacks, but Wolf once more was able to connect his shot, sending a fountain of blood gushing from the creature's neck.
 Sah-Sauj attempted to stab it with their spear, but missed, and cowered behind their shield.

 The dragon shook off its blindness and noticed that it had barely made a dent.
 Sensing its immediate demise, it took one final look at Agorius and Pasha, sprung up into the air, dodged your attacks, and flew away, raining blood over the entire area.